esteveslima/express-template/README.md

   Testing is made using [minikube] and a [Virtual Machine], hence localhost it's not accessible and the application should be accessed through `minikube ip` after starting it with `minikube start`.

-  There is a minikube dashboard providing allowing take actions over the running cluster, to access it run the command `minikube dashboard`.
+  There is a minikube dashboard allowing take actions over the running cluster, to access it run the command `minikube dashboard`.
 Remember to avoid create objects or do any sort of imperative action and prefere the descritive approach.

   Some imperative commands are used to get information about the objects inside the running system or perform some actions that aren't achieavable only with the config files.
 These commands are made throught the command-line tool [kubectl]